GedMullen/2018-2019/java.md

 * Implement menu option - h) List Quotes
 * Implement menu option (Customer) - a) Edit Profile
 * Implement menu option (Customer) - b) Search For A House
+* Add exception handling to your code so that if the user enters a string where a number is expected then an appropriate message is displayed.